Madhurigalande/Mutual-Fund-NAV-Forecasting-using-Cloud-Data-Pipeline/README.md

-# 📈 Mutual Fund NAV Forecasting – Streamlit App
+# 📈 Mutual Fund NAV Forecasting using Cloud Data Pipeline

 This project is an **interactive web application** built with **Streamlit** to forecast the **Net Asset Value (NAV)** of mutual funds using multiple **time-series** and **machine learning algorithms**.
 It integrates with an **Azure SQL Database**, retrieves mutual fund data dynamically, and provides **visual analytics + forecasting**.